 On the whole, the garment performed pretty well on the drying test, with only the sleeves taking a while, but we’re confident this wouldn’t be an issue on the trail.
 We also found that the long sleeves and high collar didn’t lead to overheating and the AirVent fabric copes well on hot days, wicking moisture way really well.
 If you do find yourself overheating, a deep zip offers excellent ventilation.
 It is more expensive than quite a few of the others, but you do get what you pay for.

-In a line: A well-featured top that is perfectly suited to summer use.
+In a line: The Outdoor Research Echo L/S Zip Tee is a well-featured summer base layer that is perfectly suited to summer use.

 Drying time: 7/10